ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Observer

 In the Observer pattern, one or many consumers subscribe to the producer's events.
 The producer asynchronously _pushes_ events to all subscribed consumers as soon as they become available.
-The consumer can unsubscribe from the producer at any time if it does not need further events.
+The consumer can unsubscribe from the producer if it does not need further events.

 ![Observer](/images/Observer.png)